- Is the Library open to the public?

 To renew your loans, please follow the following steps:

-Step 3.
-Enter your User ID and PIN and click List Charged Items.
+Step 2.
+Enter your User ID and Password and click My Account.

 Step 4.
-You may choose items to renew by selecting the book(s) using the checkbox(es) or use the Renew all option to renew all books (see circled in red) and click Renew Selected Items.
+You may choose items to renew by selecting the book(s) using the checkbox(es) or click Select All to select all the books and click Renew.

 Please contact the ISEAS Library at email@example.com if you encounter any problems accessing the database.